Seasonal Tour Guides - Eastern State Penitentiary Historic Site

 This position is seasonal, beginning immediately and ending on November 30th.
 Applicants must be available for weekday and weekend shifts (approx. 9 am to 5:30 pm); occasional early mornings and evenings required.

 Hourly rate begins at $12.20/hr.
 After the completion of a performance review pay raises to $13.00/hr.
-There is also a bonus for seasonal staff who complete the entire season in good standing.
+There is also a bonus for Seasonal Tour Guides who complete the entire season in good standing.

 Equal Opportunity Employer Statement: